 outlook on pellet availability thru out the winter.

 However, an extended cold period may cause some

 restrictions to our sales, most notably sales to our stove

 customers only.
 Stock-Up Now!

 In the past there where two recognized grades of wood pellets, Standard and Premium.
 The grades are determined by a multitude of factors such as ash, moisture, length, and certain chemical properties.
 For the most part the consumer should be concerned with the ash content and maybe BTU rating, although this should be taken with a grain of salt as readings are not always accurate.
 Standard pellets are rated as greater than 1% ash.
 These should be avoided, unless you have a biomass stove with some kind of ash management system, such as the Lopi AGP, Deerfield, Foxfire or the Osburn 5000 units.
 Premium pellets are rated as having less than 1% ash, and are usually what's available in most stores and outlets.
 Less than 1% ash seems very small, but as you will see there's quite a span.
 Recently the Wood Pellet Institute developed a third grade of pellets called Super Premium, with ash content of less than .5%.
 You see, the Premium pellet with an ash content of .9% has three times the ash content of a Super Premium pellet rated at .3%.

 In the future, the PFI (Pellet Fuel Institute) will be redefining the standards and labeling of pellets.
 They will be dropping the "Super Premium" label and instead require all pellets be labelled with the testing results, and be labelled Premium.
 So, you'll have to look at the fine print, similar to checking your food at the market.
-This won't be effecting the quality of the pellets, just the labeling, So compare and you'll see the Turman & AWF pellets will some of the best.
+This won't be effecting the quality of the pellets, just the labeling.
+So compare and you'll see that Turman & EasyBlaze pellets are some of the best.